the-teachingRSE-project/competencies/response_to_referees.md

 We have clarified that this type of RSE (alone in a team of non-RSEs) is also meant in the category "Individual RSE (Locally-based)".

-## R2.XXX (GH: #395) Reviewer 2 Feedback: page 14 bottom
+## R2.1 (GH: #395) Reviewer 2 Feedback: page 14 bottom
 - We added a line break at the indicated position.

-## R2.XXX: Indentation of the bullet points after “Research skills” seems to be broken.
+## R2.2: Indentation of the bullet points after “Research skills” seems to be broken.

 Thanks for the feedback, We fixed the indentation in 5.4.1.
 While at it, we also regenerated the table of contents for F1000.

-## R2.XXX The row “SLWC” mentions “bus factors” several times and may need explanation, or should be added to the glossary.
+## R2.3 The row “SLWC” mentions “bus factors” several times and may need explanation, or should be added to the glossary.
 We checked, the bus factor is referenced in the glossary.
 We have used the opportunity, to include an html link to the glossary here.

-## R1.ZZZ

-We thank the reviewer for their feedback!
-In more detail:
-"Section 4.1.2 - there are multiple research software maturity models/frameworks that have been proposed that adapt SWLC.
-See, for example, M. R. Mundt, W. Burgess and D. M. Vigil, "A Tiered Approach to Scientific Software Quality Practices," in Proceedings of the 2022 Improving Scientific Software Conference (No. NCAR/TN-574+PROC). doi:10.5065/98kd-b491"
-- We thank the reviewer for this reference and augmented the section on the software life cycle with it.

-"Section 4.1.5 - I recommend adding a note here for "as applicable," e.g., some RSEs at some institutions may not be able to share code publicly because of security or institutional requirements (though they should still use whatever they can for version controlling)
-Section 4.2.4 - Similar note to 4.1.5; there should be something about "adhering to institutional policies" as well"
-- We qualified it in both sections accordingly.

-"Section 4.4 (Tasks and Responsibilities) - When talking about RSE communities, it might be worth it to reference some of them, e.g., UK-RSE / Soc RSE, deRSE, US-RSE, RSE-AUNZ, RSE Asia, RSSE Africa, etc."
-- We thank the referee for this suggestion, and we took then the opportunity to link to the overview page of the international RSE council, which lists all national groups, and thereby also will be updated in the future.